 Two Sites in the UK Currently Enrolling Patients

-FREMONT, Calif., Sept.
-04, 2018 (GLOBE NEWSWIRE) -- Asterias Biotherapeutics, Inc. (NYSE American: AST), a biotechnology company dedicated to developing cellular immunotherapies to treat cancer and cell-based therapeutics to treat neurological conditions associated with demyelination, today announced that the Safety Review Committee (SRC) for the first clinical trial of VAC2 has held its second scheduled meeting to review the safety and tolerability data generated in patients two and three enrolled in the study and recommended continuation of the study and moving to open enrollment in the advanced disease cohort (Arm A), as planned per the study’s protocol.
-This initial clinical trial, which is being sponsored, managed and funded by Cancer Research UK, will examine the safety and tolerability of VAC2 in NSCLC as the study’s primary endpoints.
+FREMONT, Calif., Nov.
+27, 2018 (GLOBE NEWSWIRE) -- Asterias Biotherapeutics, Inc. (NYSE American: AST), a biotechnology company dedicated to developing cellular immunotherapies to treat cancer and cell-based therapeutics to treat neurological conditions associated with demyelination, today announced enrollment and dosing of the fourth subject in the first-in-human Phase 1 clinical trial of VAC2 in the United Kingdom.
+This is the first patient enrolled and dosed at Queen Elizabeth Hospital, Birmingham, UK.
+This initial clinical trial, which is being sponsored, managed and funded by Cancer Research UK, will examine the safety and tolerability of VAC2 in non-small cell lung cancer (NSCLC) as the study’s primary endpoints.
 Secondary and tertiary endpoints of the study include evaluations of the immunogenicity of VAC2 in NSCLC.

 VAC2 is an innovative immunotherapy product that contains mature dendritic cells derived from pluripotent stem cells.
 These non-patient specific (allogeneic) VAC2 cells are engineered to express a modified form of telomerase, a protein widely expressed in tumor cells, but rarely found in normal cells.
 The modified form of telomerase invokes enhanced stimulation of immune responses to the protein.
 Similar to an earlier, Asterias-sponsored, hematological cancer program using an autologous approach, the VAC2 dendritic cells instruct the immune system to generate responses against telomerase and, through this mechanism, target tumor cells.
 VAC2’s mode of action is complementary to and potentially synergistic with other immune therapies such as checkpoint inhibitors or other immune pathway inhibitors.